 The Nyngan Scandium Project remains the most advanced project in the Company portfolio at this time, with permitting largely complete and a published DFS on SEDAR.
 Subject to successful construction financing and customer sales agreements, we intend to develop the Nyngan Scandium Project for production and supply of scandium oxide and scandium-content products.
-The Company has been successful in developing capability to manufacture an aluminum-scandium master alloy product, specifically for sale to aluminum alloy customers.
-This additional product capability enhances the Company's ability to sell scandium-containing products to the aluminum industry, and potentially generate additional margins in certain markets.
-For further information on the Nyngan Scandium Project, please refer to "Item 12.
-Properties - Description of Mineral Projects - Nyngan Scandium Project" and "Item 14.
+For further information on the Nyngan Scandium Project, please refer to "Item 2.
+Properties - Description of Mineral Projects - Nyngan Scandium Project" and "Item 1A.
 Risk Factors."